RasaHQ/rasa-demo/data/nlu/nlu.md

 - please show me a nlu tutorial
 - rasa nlu tutorial
 - I am looking for tutorial on Rasa NLU
+- Hey is there a tutorial on how to train an intent cassification model in Python_

 ## intent:faq/tutorials
 - Did you have an tutorial.